The student-led "Paths of Protest" walking tour, December 2022

 • A detailed listing of budget items that includes a brief justification for each item, and specifies any other funding the project has received, with details about funder(s) and timeline(s).

-• Brief letter(s) of endorsement or authorization for the following projects, due by April 9, 2024:
+• Brief letter(s) of endorsement or authorization for the following projects:

 • For projects involving the effort of staff, archivists, curators, and librarians, a letter of authorization and support from their supervisor.
 An additional letter of support from the unit’s director stating how the proposed project advances unit priorities and objectives is welcome.